goetzc2018/Reflections/README.md

+# Reflection 12
+## 5/2/18
+Today I finished up my Profile project and turned it in. the last thing I had to do was name the different pages of my awards.
+I also added in a couple more recipes into my Cook Book for google friday.

 # Reflection 11
 ##5/1/18
 Today I worked on my Profile project and how to integrate the boot strap.
 I renamed my folders and files.
 I also began moving over elements of the boot strap to other files for my liking.
 I should have the project done soon when I put in my awards.